SMS Audio: History

 SMS Audio was founded in 2011 by rapper and entrepreneur Curtis Jackson, also known as 50 Cent.
 SMS stands for "Studio Mastered Sound".
 Jackson acquired KonoAudio that August for an undisclosed amount in order to rebrand it using his name.
-KonoAudio's President, Brian Nohe, who founded KonoAudio in 2007, became President of SMS Audio.
+KonoAudio's president, Brian Nohe, who founded KonoAudio in 2007, became President of SMS Audio.
 50 Cent and former KonoAudio President Brian Nohe designed SMS Audio's first line of headphones in late 2011 and early 2012.
 In January 2012, DJ Pauly D announced via Twitter that he was partnering with SMS Audio and 50 Cent to develop a new line of headphones.
 Music artist Timbaland became an investor in SMS Audio in January 2013, which was followed by investments from NBA player Carmelo Anthony in December 2013.
 In 2016 the SMS audio website was taken down and operations were suspended.
-In 2022 their products can be purchased on the gunitbrands website.
+As of 2022, their products can be purchased on the G-Unit brands website.